Leading Investors, Developers, Local Authorities and Housing Associations will attend on 19th March #HousingInvestment

 Chairman’s Welcome & Introduction

-Opening Address: The Role of the Housing Association in the Residential Development & Investment Market Moving Forward
+Opening Address: How do we evolve the Residential Development & Investment Market Moving Forward

-How are they looking to structure JVs with Local Authorities, developers & investors?
+How are we looking to structure JVs with Local Authorities, developers & investors?

 What products are HAs looking to deliver & where?